The Post Office Girl: Plot

-Christine is an Austrian public servant in a post-office job in a poverty-stricken city near St. Pölten in Lower Austria.
-She is a blonde woman whose mother is sick and whose father had died during World War I. One day, Christine receives an obscure telegram and sends it to her sickly mother.
-Upon reading more closely the telegram, Christine's mother is overcome by happiness by discovering that a few unknown relatives from America, Christine's aunt (Claire) and uncle, would take her on an upper-class trip to Pontresina, Switzerland.
-Christine is reluctant to go at first, but she concedes.
+Christine is an Austrian public servant in a post-office job in a poverty-stricken town near St. Pölten in Lower Austria.
+Her mother is sick and her father had died during World War I. One day, Christine receives a telegram and sends it to her sickly mother.
+Upon reading the telegram more closely, Christine's mother is overcome by joy, discovering that some unknown relatives from America, Christine's aunt (Claire) and uncle, have offered to take her on an upper-class trip to Pontresina, Switzerland.
+Christine is initially reluctant to go, but she finally agrees.

-Arriving in Switzerland, she is stunned by her relative poverty compared to the inhabitants and people from the bourgeois Hotel.
-She feels excluded due to her humble and troubling origins.
-Claire, her aunt from America, decides to transform her into a socialite and to make her more elegant in order to better fit the bourgeoise society in which she currently is.
-Christine changes her name, dresses and manner.
-She feels happier than she ever has during those few weeks, enjoying them frenetically.
-Nevertheless, her humble origins are eventually discovered by some, and Christine cannot stay there, triggering Claire to cancel their trip and return to America.
+Arriving in Switzerland, Christine is stunned by her relative poverty compared to the people staying at the bourgeois Hotel.
+She feels excluded due to her humble origins.
+Claire, her aunt from America, decides to transform her into a socialite and to make her more elegant in order to fit in with the bourgeoise society she currently inhabits.
+Christine changes her name, dress and manner.
+She feels much happier than she has during those few weeks, enjoying them frenetically.
+But when her humble origins are eventually discovered, and Christine cannot stay there, Claire cuts short their trip and then returns to America.

-Christine returns to her home in Austria, feeling beaten down and nostalgic for her time spent at the hotel in Switzerland.
-After comparing her past trip to her current location, an impoverished post-World War I Austrian city and her current job, she falls into a deep depression and feels wholly unhappy and discontented both with her job and life.
+Christine returns to her home in Austria, feeling defeated and nostalgic for the time she spent at the Swiss hotel.
+After comparing her past trip to her current location, an impoverished post-World War I Austrian town, and her current job, she descends into a deep depression, feeling unhappy with both her job and her life.
 Eventually, she meets Ferdinand, a friend of a poor relative of hers who had fought in World War I, and had been taken as a prisoner of war to Siberia.
-He is also in poverty and has lost all that he had by the war.
-After a few dates and casual encounters, they realize and share a deep depression, and eventually decide to commit suicide together, reluctant to do it alone.
+He is also very poor and has lost all he had before the war.
+After a few dates, they realize they share a deep depression and decide to commit suicide together, reluctant to do it alone.